ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-charcoal-grey-what-is-charcoal-color-and-how-to-use-it.md

 {% faqAnswer %}
 Charcoal grey works best with contrasting colors, such as white and bright grey.
 It can also be a background for strong colors, such as blue, yellow or green.
 {% endfaqAnswer %}
 {% endfaqItem %}

+{% faqItem %}
+{% faqQuestion %}
+Charcoal grey - where to use it?
+{% endfaqQuestion %}

+{% faqAnswer %}
+Charcoal is a color that works great in any home interior, and, in some cases, in an office.
+If you decide to use it in a small kitchen, bathroom or living room, remember about certain rules.
+This way you can make your room look more consistent.
+{% endfaqAnswer %}
+{% endfaqItem %}

+{% faqItem %}
+{% faqQuestion %}
+Charcoal grey - how to choose a charcoal paint?
+{% endfaqQuestion %}

+{% faqAnswer %}
+Make sure to choose the right product designed for the surface you are going to paint.
+Water-based charcoal paint is recommended, as it gives a satin finish.
+Satin charcoal walls look “lighter” and very elegant.
+{% endfaqAnswer %}
+{% endfaqItem %}